OCBliss/Basel3/CODE/README.md

 # Basel III Pipeline for Central Bank Paper

 This project automates the processing of call reports and material events into regulatory metrics compliant with Basel III standards, as outlined by the Bank for International Settlements (BIS).
-It is designed for bank research and dynamically executes workflows based on a configurable `pipeline_config_dynamic4a5.yaml`.
+It is designed for bank research and dynamically executes workflows based on a configurable `pipeline_config_dynamic4a4.yaml`.

-**NOTE**: Please use --> `Task_manager_Global_yaml_driven5d.py`
+**NOTE**: Please use --> `Task_manager_Global_yaml_driven5d.py`. working on input_dirs injection for self-healing subroot directories.
+Folders could be renamed or removed in the script at will.

 **Purpose:** yaml-driven task manager for executing the JSD analysis on call reports and RWA analysis on CMT data from FRED.